Neuro-Mechatronics-Interfaces/programming_club/000_Git_Practice/README.md

 You will add a word to the sentence under the next header, one word at a time, and using the GitHub `Pull Request` system we will play "once upon a time."

 ## Add one word to this story ##
-Once upon a time, the professor asked
+Once upon a time, the professor asked his dog to go fetch the ball.